This information is for you if you are considering treatment for symptoms of the menopause.

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the National Institute for Health and Care Excellence (NICE) guideline 23 on Menopause: Diagnosis and Management, published in November 2015.
+It is based on the National Institute for Health and Care Excellence (NICE) guideline 23 on Menopause: Diagnosis and Management, published in updated in November 2024.
 The guideline contains a full list of the sources of evidence we have used.